usmansbk/blog-draft/markdowns/redux.md

 ## Updating the state (Reducer approach)

-Lets start by abstracting the Todo actions logic from the `createStore` function to a new function named `todoReducer`.
-This will literally reduce the size of our `createStore` function.
+Let's start by abstracting the Todo actions logic from the `createStore` function to a new function.

+We call this new function a **Reducer** because it takes our state and action and reduces it to a new state, similar to how Array `reduce` method works.

+This function will literally reduce the size of our `createStore` function.

 ```js
 // State section